Innovations in the sports entertainment market are reinventing the fan experience.

 Developments in fan community and interaction

 The internet has changed the sports viewing experience in more ways than one.
 In addition to providing new avenues to watch the game, fans have been finding each other on web forms to discuss, argue and occasionally fight among themselves before during and after each game.
 While in the past these discussions have taken place on general forums like reddit and other message boards, companies are now looking to capture fan enthusiasm with specialized fan focused apps.
 FANDOM SPORTS Media (CSE:FDM,OTCQB:FDMSF,FWB:TQ42) engages users in a unique mobile app with competitive sports experience where players make predictions about live game events.
-The company provides a one-stop shop centering on interactive short-form sports content amongst fans about their favorite teams, players and rivals, all built in to game of predictions where dissent is key.
+The company provides a one-stop shop centering on interactive short-form sports content amongst fans about their favorite sports teams, players and rivals, all built in to game of predictions where dissent is key.
 The app achieves this through the sports entertainment platform which uses metadata from sportradar.com to identify the winners for each prediction, thereby providing users with an opportunity to immerse themselves in their fandom in an essentially peaceful manner.

 The passion of fans is a force that has been driving the sports industry since the advent of professional sports, and that force does not look like to waver anytime soon.
 Like any industry however, the need to innovate and keep up with the media developments that affect way people access your product is critical to staying relevant and maintaining growth.
 The industry is showing its ability to modernize and that spells growth and opportunity in the pro sports market.